 Qualities of a Great Sales Manager

-When hiring for the role of a sales manager, it’s important to identify experience leading a team and examples of delegation and/or motivating others.
-When promoting someone within your organization, consider history of quality sales, lasting client relationships, and established camaraderie throughout the organization.
+When hiring a sales manager, identify experience leading a team.
+Look for examples delegating and/or motivating others.
+If promoting from within your organization, consider their sales history, lasting client relationships, and established camaraderie.

-Someone in line for this position already has a firm grasp of effective sales strategies.
-They’ve likely established years’ worth of sales and/or sales management experience.
-However, the ongoing desire to learn and make progress is part of what takes someone from good to great.
-Being coachable is valuable to a team.
+Someone in line for this position already possesses effective sales strategies.
+They often have years’ worth of sales and/or sales management experience.
+However, the desire to learn and grow elevates someone from good to great.
 It paves the way for:

 - Carries themselves.
 Is the person reliable, prompt, and put together?

 - Delivers a presentation.
 Does the person engage others, have good pacing and persuasiveness?

 - How they make decisions.
 Do they provide data to support their decisions?